Class: Aws::DynamoDB::Client

 or more tables.
 A single call to BatchWriteItem

-can write up to 16
+can transmit up to

 BatchWriteItem